fccoelho/Curso_Blockchain/bitcoin-client-tut.md

 	you can mess up the network's consensus by creating too many blocks too fast.**

-4. run `bitcoin-cli getnewaddress`. publish it to the course's page (to be provided).
+4. run `bitcoin-cli getnewaddress`. publish it to the course's online blackboard (check the README).

 5. check if your blockchain is synced by comparing the number of blocks between your peers. run `bitcoin-cli getblockcount`.